semintelligence/KING/README.md

 An Indian Court Decision Annotated Corpus and KG Construction 7 format, namely BILOU ((B-Beginning, I-Internal, L-Last, O-outside,U-Unit), IOB (I-Inside, O-Outside, B-Beginning) and IOBES (I-Inside, O-Outside, B- Beginning, E-End, S-Single).
-The dataset is published using FigShare with CC by 4.0 licence with the DOI: https://doi.org/10.6084/m9.figshare.19719088.v4
+FigShare with CC by 4.0 licence is used to publish the dataset with the DOI: https://doi.org/10.6084/m9.figshare.19719088.v4

 To corroborate the domain-specific tags, two semantic classes were defined; namely, coarse-grained